-Please note: Students enrolled in this course will complete not only the text, but also seven onepage writing assignments and one three-page writing assignment, thus earning this course the distinction of being a writing intensive course.
+Please note: Students enrolled in this course will complete not only the text, but also seven one-page writing assignments and one three-page writing assignment, thus earning this course the distinction of being a writing intensive course.
 Students who complete this course earn 1 high school course credit.

-Class Dates: Begin Tuesday, September 8, 2020; running through Friday, May 28, 2021.
-Class Times: Tuesday & Thursday: 12:30pm-1:45pm (EST) Instructor: Jimmy Schambach
+Class Dates: Begin September, 2023; running through Friday, May, 2024.

+Class Times: Monday & Wednesday: 9:30am-10:45am (EST) or Tuesday & Thursday:

+12:30pm - 1:45pm EST.

+Instructor: Jimmy Schambach